 “This group which secretly calls itself The Brotherhood, is made up of people who are directly controlled by, and worship Satan … This is the same cult written about in Hal Lindsey’s book, Satan is Alive and Well on Planet Earth and in Mike Warnke’s book, The Satan Seller.
 It also the U.S. counterpart of the group in England written about in the book Freed from Witchcraft by Doreen Irvine.”

 The “brotherhood” sounds more like a male satanic group that might not accept female membership.
-Perhaps it was a family group, but Mike Warnke’s claims about being a member of The Brotherhood have been investigated by Christian journalists and found to be wholly fabricated.
-Any true ex-satanist would have already figured this out.
+Her vague description aside, Mike Warnke’s claims about being a member of The Brotherhood have been investigated by Christian journalists and found to be wholly fabricated.
+Any real ex-satanist would have already figured this out.

-Moreover, Doreen Irvine never identified the satanist group which she belonged as “the brotherhood,” so again, Elaine’s appeal to authority is weak.
+Moreover, Doreen Irvine never identified the satanist group to which she belonged as “the brotherhood,” so again, Elaine’s appeal to authority is dubious.

 Elaine also said:

 “There is a group called the Illuminati made up mostly of people who are directly descended from the Druids of ancient England.
 They are extremely powerful and dangerous people and are linked to the Brotherhood.”

 This is straight out of John Todd’s spurious “confession” in Chick Publication’s comic titled Spellbound.

 Reading Elaine’s story carefully, she appears to have borrowed some scenarios (e.g of witches’ national competition and coronation as queen) from Doreen Irvine’s testimony.

 Apparently, Rebecca and Elaine picked up strands of ideas from other books and embellished them with their own imaginative details.

 7. In Unbroken Curses and Standing on the Rock, we are told that Daniel Yoder was raised in an European “boarding school … a center of Cabalistic practices” where he “was subjected to severe ritualistic abuse.”